 There are many challenges facing potential founders across Pennsylvania, including a lack of knowledge about entrepreneurship; limited availability of capital; a lack of access to specialized resources, networks, and support systems; and limited opportunities for engagement from experienced advisers and businesspeople.

 For people of color and women entrepreneurs, these barriers are often higher, with a disproportionate lack of capital and more limited networks, connections, and access to resources in the startup and funding communities.
 Research continues to reinforce that these barriers hold back founders.

-To sponsor the Future Founders Initiative, please contact: Angelo Valletta, President and CEO at 610.758.5211
+To sponsor the initiative, please contact: Angelo Valletta, President and CEO at 610.758.5211